Transportation in Peru:

 - Cargo Ships: very slow, often without a fixed schedule, but authentic and inexpensive

-- Tour Boats: fixed programs with guide, transfers, and meals
+- Tour Boats: fixed programs with a guide, transfers, and meals

 Weather and Season

 Water levels change routes and travel times.
 A rainy period can cause longer delays, while a dry period creates shallower sections.
-Checking with the provider the day before provides more reliable information than general assumptions.
+A query with the provider the day before yields more reliable information than general assumptions.

 Costs, Booking, Luggage

 Costs arise not only from tickets.
-Fees, transfers, baggage rules, and cancellation policies often determine the true final price.
-Planning with a reserve prevents chain reactions, especially with Machu Picchu dates.
-More budget details are on the Travel Costs in Peru page.
+Fees, transfers, luggage rules, and cancellation conditions often determine the true final price.
+Planning with a reserve prevents chain reactions, especially for Machu Picchu dates.
+More budget details can be found on the Travel Costs in Peru page.

-- Flight: Early booking reduces prices; weekends and holidays are also more expensive.
+- Flight: Early booking reduces prices; weekends and holidays also tend to be more expensive.

 - Bus: Price increases with comfort class, direct connection, and demand.